vanderkorn/vulgar/README.md

 > And always keep the [Angular 2 docs](https://angular.io/docs/ts/latest/) at hand, because the times are always changing

-This seed repo serves as an MEAN starter for anyone looking to get a MEAN fullstack app up and running with Angular 2, TypeScript(on the front-end), and ES6/ES7 (on the back-end) fast.
-Using [Webpack](http://webpack.github.io/) for building our files and assisting with boilerplate.
+This seed repo serves as an MEAN starter for anyone looking to get a full stack single-page application up and running with `Angular 2`, `MongoDB`, `ExpressJS`, `Node`, `Socket.io` using TypeScript across the stack.
+[Webpack](http://webpack.github.io/) is used for automating our build process and assisting with boilerplate.
 We're also using Protractor for our end-to-end story and Karma for our unit tests.

-- Best practices in file and application organization for Angular 2.
+- Best practices in file and application organization for `Angular 2`.
-- Ready to go build system using Webpack for working with TypeScript.
+- Ready-to-go full stack build system using `Webpack` for working with `TypeScript`.
-- Hot module reloading for the front-end à la Webpack.
+- Hot module reloading for the front-end à la `Webpack`.
-- Server code transpiled via Babel and bundled with Webpack
-- Angular 2 examples that are ready to go when experimenting with Angular 2.
+- Full-stack examples that are ready to go when experimenting with `Angular 2`.
 - A great MEAN seed repo for anyone who wants to start their project.
-- Testing Angular 2 code with Jasmine and Karma.
+- Testing `Angular 2` code with `Jasmine` and `Karma`.
-- Coverage with Istanbul and Karma
+- Coverage with `Istanbul` and `Karma`
-- End-to-end Angular 2 code using Protractor.
+- End-to-end `Angular 2` code using `Protractor`.
-- Type manager with Typings
+- Type management with `Typings`
 - Material Design with [angular/material2](https://github.com/angular/material2)
-- Sass preprocessor linting and compiling
+- `Sass` preprocessor linting and compiling
-- Automatic documentation for all project related Sass, TypeScript, and JavaScript files with Docco; front-end and back-end
+- Documentation generation across the stack using `Docco`/`TypeDoc`

 The rest of the stack features:

-- [Express](https://www.expressjs.com/) ready for ES6/ES7 code through transpiling with [Babel 6](https://babeljs.io/),
+- [Express](https://www.expressjs.com/) for creating robust `API`s,
 - [Socket.io](https://www.socket.io/) for real time event-based communication.
-- [Mongoose](https://www.mongoosejs.com/) for modeling [MongoDB](https://www.mongodb.org) objects within [NodeJS](https://nodejs.org).
+- [Mongoose](https://www.mongoosejs.com/) for modeling [MongoDB](https://www.mongodb.org) objects within the [NodeJS](https://nodejs.org) environment.
-- Support for the [Sass](https://sass-lang.com) CSS preprocessor.

 ## Quick start